Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 OpenVPN and WireGuard are both very reliable VPN protocols that deliver a stable internet connection under most circumstances.

-However, only OpenVPN gives you the option to use the TCP communication protocol.
-This is helpful for bypassing strict internet blocks, because TCP connections are able to use port 443, which is the same port regular HTTPS traffic uses.
+However, only OpenVPN natively supports TCP, which is helpful for bypassing strict internet blocks.
+This is because TCP connections can use port 443, the same port regular HTTPS traffic uses.

-In short, OpenVPN TCP is more effective at bypassing censorship than WireGuard, because WireGuard can only be used with UDP.
+In short, OpenVPN is more effective at bypassing censorship than WireGuard, because WireGuard natively doesn’t support TCP.

 This is reflected in the option that VPN services default to when you try to connect in China.